-The Colorado's 2.8-litre VM-Motori Duramax engine continues in the Trailblazer, although its future is uncertain, thanks to VM's ownership by Fiat-Chrysler.
+The Colorado's 2.8-litre VM-Motori Duramax engine continues in the Trailblazer, although its future is uncertain, thanks to VM Motori's ownership by Fiat-Chrysler.

 Trailblazer’s exterior styling enhancements include LED daytime running lamps and a new bonnet design.

-Engineering improvements include revised steering calibration, new engine, transmission and body mounts, and a new final drive ratio on manual-transmission Trailblazers.
+Engineering improvements include electric power steering, new engine, transmission and body mounts, and a new final drive ratio on manual-transmission Trailblazers.

 Holden Trailblazer starts